bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_single.png"
 width="30%" align="right">
 When you start Twidor, it will show a visual keyboard layout beside the first typing lesson.
-Labels in the layout show the characters sent by each button on the Twiddler.
+Labels in the layout show the characters sent by each key on the Twiddler.

-Four thumb buttons are on top.
+Four thumb keys are on top.
 Below, rows from top to bottom correspond to index, middle, ring and pinky fingers.
-Columns with green, blue and red borders match colors on the Twiddler's physical buttons.
+Columns with green, blue and red borders match colors on the Twiddler's physical keys.

-Red highlights identify the next letter of the lesson, "e", and the button that send the letter "e".
+Red highlights identify the next letter of the lesson, "e", and the key that send the letter "e".

 Text entered by the user is shown below.
 Incorrect letters appear darker.